castle-engine/castle-engine/packages/README.txt

      You can then try examples/openglcontrol/openglcontrol_demo.lpk,
      also in Lazarus sources, to check that "LazOpenGLContext" works Ok.

-     For castle_glwindow: *do not* install this in Lazarus.
+     For castle_window: *do not* install this in Lazarus.
-     This package uses GLWindow unit, and merely using this unit will cause the program to initialize TGLApplication instance, which in turn initiates some talk with WindowManager, GTK toolkit, etc.
+     This package uses CastleWindow unit, and merely using this unit will cause the program to initialize TGLApplication instance, which in turn initiates some talk with WindowManager, GTK toolkit, etc.
      This would conflict with what Lazarus IDE (and LCL) does, causing unpredictable results.

-     So castle_glwindow package is supposed only to be "used" (by adding it to "Required Packages" in project inspector), never installed in Lazarus IDE.
+     So castle_window package is supposed only to be "used" (by adding it to "Required Packages" in project inspector), never installed in Lazarus IDE.